What is Considered Intoxicated While Driving?

 Conclusion

-A person is legally intoxicated while driving if the BAC is 0.05% or more.
+A person can be charged for being intoxicated while driving if their BAC is 0.05% or more.
 Law enforcement conducts roadside breath tests to monitor drink driving and minimise untoward incidents.
 The penalties include hefty fines, imprisonment, license suspension, and an alcohol interlock disorder.
-Therefore, many use a personal breathalyser like BACtrack from Breathalysers Australia to check their BAC levels before driving.
+To avoid this, people can use a personal breathalyser, like BACtrack devices from Breathalysers Australia, to check their BAC levels before driving.
 It is a reliable device for estimating the BAC and avoiding high intoxication.

 Excessive consumption causes the BAC to increase rapidly, leading to severe impairment.
 However, alcohol affects everyone differently due to several individual factors.
 Therefore, two people can have different BAC despite consuming the same type and amount of drink.
 The best approach to avoid high intoxication is to limit the intake and check the alcohol level with a personal breathalyser every hour or after a few rounds of drinks.
 Thus, it enables individuals to make informed decisions.